 If you like WordPress you’ll like Pressbooks, an online publishing tool that produces beautifully-designed PDFs for print and print-on-demand.
 Use it to create print books that you sell using vendors like Amazon and IngramSpark, along with ebooks you publish on Kindle for Amazon and EPUB for Apple iBooks, Nook, and Kobo.
 I used Pressbooks to create this book.

 It’s built on the open source WordPress blogging platform so, if you’re blogging on WordPress, you already know how to use it.
 I’ve created several books and booklets with Pressbooks, including an earlier edition of this book.

-I like the Pressbooks blog-to-book import feature, which is awesome for creating a first draft of a book from a series of blog posts.
+I like the Pressbooks blog-to-book import feature, which is awesome for creating the first draft of a book from a series of blog posts.